oxfordinternetinstitute/oxonfair/sklearn.md

 ![frontier](./sklearn_frontier.png)

-### And evaluate on a wide range of harms both on the validation set where it was enforced, and on the test set
+### And evaluate on a range of harms both on the validation set where it was enforced, and on the test set

     fpred.evaluate_groups()